 About the Program

-The Harvard Medical School Global Clinical Scholars Research Training (GCSRT) Program provides clinicians and clinician-scientists a strong foundation in the methods and conduct of clinical research.
-The blended-learning approach to this one-year program enables clinicians from around the world to participate.
+The Harvard Medical School Global Clinical Scholars Research Training (GCSRT) Program provides clinicians and clinician-scientists advanced training in the methods and conduct of clinical research.
+The blended-learning approach to this one-year program enables clinician scientists from around the world to participate.

 Candidates for This Program